-In light of the recent Lacrosse fire in Docklands, Melbourne, and the tragic Grenfell fire in the UK, the dangers of non-complying and flammable Aluminium Composite Panel (ACP) cladding, or Aluminium Composite Materials (ACM) cladding, has been an important discussion throughout the built environment industry.
+In light of the tragic Grenfell fire in the UK and prior to that the Lacrosse building fire in Melbourne, the dangers of non-complying and flammable Aluminium Composite Panel (ACP) cladding, or Aluminium Composite Materials (ACM) cladding, has been an important discussion throughout the built environment industry.
 Though there is no individual body or organisation to directly blame, the general consensus of all involved is that all stakeholders need to step up to understand the risks of potential flammable cladding.

 Through Foray Laboratories, which is wholly owned by CETEC, we can use a range of analytical techniques to assist all stakeholders (Building Owners, Insurers, Fire Engineers, Facility Management, Body Corporate) to better understand the composition, flammability potential and toxicity of questionable aluminium cladding.